Close Banner

 Disneyland Character Dining: Mickey's Tales of Adventure at Storytellers Café

 Character Dining at Storytellers Café - PinterestWe frogs are big fans of character dining — it combines two of our favorite things, after all!
 There's something to be said for fueling up on scrumptious food while also greeting your favorite pals.
 And oh hoppy day — character hugs and table visits have returned to character dining at Storytellers Café.
 Mickey's Tales of Adventure Breakfast and Brunch Buffet at Storytellers Café at Disney's Grand Californian Hotel is one of our favorite character dining experiences at Disneyland.
 It offers buffet service.
-At brunch, it also includes table-service items you can order from your server.

 Mickey's Tales of Adventure Breakfast and Brunch Buffet Character Dining at Storytellers Café